tafaramafemba/TDD-Project/README.md

 # TDD-Project

-> This is a command line interface to record what books are in the library of a university and who borrows them.
-This project uses Object Oriented Programming and is built using Ruby.
+> This is a TDD project assigned by Microverse that has 3 methods.
+One of the methods returns the factorial of a given number, the other one returns a reversed string and the last one is a fizzbuzz.
 ## Built With

 - Ruby